-Volunteer placements are primarily through the Raleigh Campus or Cary Hospital; however volunteers may also be placed at one of WakeMed's many facilities throughout the Raleigh area, including WakeMed North Family Health & Women's Hospital.
+Volunteer placements are primarily through the Raleigh Campus, Cary Hospital or North Hospital; however, volunteers may also be placed at one of WakeMed's many facilities throughout the Raleigh area.

 The Volunteers at WakeMed Raleigh Campus

 The Volunteers at WakeMed Raleigh Campus was organized in 1961 through the efforts of local civic and service organizations.
 The history and tradition associated with WakeMed's first volunteer group is filled with many successes.